More U.S. moms are staying at home with kids: study

-WASHINGTON More American mothers are staying at home with their children, a shift that reflects rising immigration and the fact many women are unable to find jobs after a sluggish period for the U.S. economy, a Pew analysis released on Tuesday showed.
+WASHINGTON More American mothers are staying at home with their children, a trend driven in part by rising immigration and women unable to find jobs, a Pew analysis released on Tuesday showed.

-Twenty-nine percent of U.S. mothers, or about 10.4 million women, stayed at home in 2012.
-That is up from a low of 23 percent in 1999, and marks a turnaround from three decades of decline.
+Twenty-nine percent of U.S. mothers, or about 10.4 million women, stayed at home in 2012, up from a low of 23 percent in 1999 in a reversal of three decades of decline.

 The category of stay-at-home mothers with children under 18 includes women who are at home to care for their families and mothers who cannot find work, are disabled or in school, the Pew Research Center analysis of Census Bureau data said.

+Twenty-eight percent of U.S. children, or 21.1 million Americans younger than 18, were being raised by a stay-at-home mother in 2012, a jump of 4 percentage points from 2000.

+One in five U.S. children are living in a household with a married stay-at-home mother and her working husband.
+The figure has fallen from 41 percent in 1970 as more mothers went to work and the number of single mothers went up, the analysis said

-Six percent of stay-at-home mothers, or about 634,000 people, said they were home with their children in 2012 because they could not find a job.
-That share is six times larger than it was in 2000.
+Six percent of stay-at-home mothers said they were home with their children because they could not find a job, up from 1 percent in 2000.

-The U.S. economy's slow recovery from the recession of 2007-2009 lead many Americans to give up looking for work, a trend that has changed over the past six months as people regain confidence in the job market.

-The Pew analysis underscores women's declining share of the U.S. work force.
-Labor Department numbers show that 57.2 percent of women have a job or are looking for one, down just over 2 percentage points in a decade.

 "With incomes stagnant in recent years for all but the college-educated, less educated workers in particular may weigh the cost of child care against wages and decide it makes more economic sense to stay home," the Pew analysis said.

-The rising share of stay-at-home mothers also could be caused by the increasing number of immigrants, who made up 13 percent of Americans in the 2010 U.S. census.

-A third of stay-at-home mothers are immigrants while immigrants make up only one in five working mothers.
+About a third of stay-at-home mothers were living in poverty, compared with 12 percent of working mothers.

-Well over half of Asian and Hispanic women are immigrants, and stay-at-home Asian and Hispanic mothers are far more likely to have a working husband than whites or blacks, the analysis said.

 About two in five mothers at home were younger than 35, compared with 35 percent of working mothers.
 Forty-nine percent have a high school diploma or less, compared with 30 percent of working mothers.